-The identifiability result for a random structured matrix A is provided in Theorem 2.
+The identifiability result for a random structured matrix A is provided in Theorem 15.
 Sufficient size and degree conditions 4 and 5 on the random matrix A are proposed such that the deterministic combinatorial conditions 2 and 3 on A are satisfied.
-The details of these auxiliary results are provided in the following two subsequent sections.
-In Section 5.2.1, it is proved in Theorem 3 that a random bipartite graph satisfying reasonable size and degree constraints, has a perfect n-gram matching (condition 2), whp.
-Then, a lower bound on the Kruskal rank of a random matrix Aunder size and degree constraints is provided in Theorem 4 in Section 5.2.2, which implies the krank condition 3.
+The details of these auxiliary results are provided in the following two subsequent sections.14 In Section 5.2.1, it is shown in Theorem 22 that a random bipartite graph satisfying reasonable size and degree constraints, has a perfect n-gram matching (condition 2), whp.
+Then, a lower bound on the Kruskal rank of a random matrix A under size and degree constraints is provided in Theorem 24 in Section 5.2.2, which implies the krank condition 3.
 Intuitions on why such size and degree conditions are required, are mentioned in Section 3.2 where these conditions are proposed.

-5.2.1 Existence of perfect n-gram matching for random bipartite graphs
+5.2.1 EXISTENCE OF PERFECT n-gram Matching for Random Bipartite Graphs